mgalka/letsbioit/papers/01-python_functions-slides.md

 - Value placed after the `return` statement becomes function value.

 ## Function call
-- Function is called by specifying its name
+- Function is called by specifying its name and parethesis - `()`
+- `()` is a function call operator in Python.
+- If function requires arguments they should be provided as a comma separated values between the brackets.

 ## Parameters vs. arguments
 - A **parameter** is a variable which is a part of the function signature.